testcontainers/testcontainers-java/docs/index.md

     <a href="https://docs.rs/testcontainers/latest/testcontainers/" class="card-grid-item"><img src="language-logos/rust.svg"/>Rust</a>
 </div>

-## About
+## About Testcontainers for Java

-Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+*Testcontainers for Java* is a Java library that supports the usage in JUnit tests and other popular test frameworks.

 Testcontainers make the following kinds of tests easier: